SoplyHQ/careers/2015-sep--backend-dev/README.md

 *It's great if;*

+* You have experience in working with visual/media content (images and videos) i.e. storing, transcoding, encoding, scaling, cropping, compression, streaming etc.
 * You have experience with Elasticsearch
-* You're familiar with or have been using Amazon Web Services and perhaps their product OpsWorks (or Chef)
+* You're familiar with or have been using Amazon Web Services and perhaps their product OpsWorks (and/or Chef)
 * You have experience in working with message queues and distributed systems
 * You've worked with Redis
 * You're familiar or worked with NancyFX
 * You've worked with Protocol Buffers and/or Message Pack
 * You've been trying out ASP.NET 5
-* You've been using ScriptCS or can build scripts in other languages (PowerShell, bash etc)
+* You've been using ScriptCS and/or can build scripts in other languages (e.g. bash or similar)
 * You have experience in working with Grunt and Gulp
 * You like and perhaps even contributes to open source
 * You can speak Danish (don't worry, everyone must speak English at work)